Plumbers Available Now

 Grease and Fat Accumulation

 This is the number one cause of kitchen drain blockages.
 When you pour cooking oil, bacon grease, or butter down the drain, it looks liquid going in—but cools and solidifies on pipe walls as it travels.
 Layer after layer, the opening narrows until water struggles to pass.
+If you're dealing with a sink not draining in Chicago, our team can help clear it fast.

 It happens slowly, which is why many people say "it was fine yesterday."
 In reality, the blockage had been building for weeks.